ForestMars/CTO-Lunch/heatwave.md

     Sourcegraph Cody 1.0: Real-time code index integration, full local context window.
     Microsoft AgentFlow: Logic builder for orchestrating GPT-based tools; preview for enterprise Azure users.

+    Industry Impact
+    The agent wars have moved down-stack.
+Every tool is becoming agent-aware.
+For CTOs, this means rethinking workflows, not just prompts.
+It’s less about chatbot UX and more about letting agents own entire lifecycle tasks—from triage to PR.
+That’s real leverage, if you can operationalize it.

+    One More Thing…
+    Claude now has an API for memory.
+For CTOs building SaaS, that means you can sync user state into Claude across sessions.
+Think onboarding, config recall, customer context.
+It’s early, and there are limits—but it’s the start of persistent agents as a real app pattern.

+    See everyone at lunch.